The Money Saving Tips

 And then, l-i-v-e off that.

-Fortunate enough to grow up poor, I’ve never felt aggrieved if somebody didn’t have money to spend on, or with, me.
+You may not feel aggrieved if somebody doesn’t have money to spend on, or with, you.

 Let’s say a friend wants to go for dinner.
 A nice place in town.